DrDonk/recoveryOS/README.md

-# OC4VM - recoveryOS VMDK Maker
+# OC4VM - recoveryOS Image Maker

 ## Introduction
-This is a utility to download the recovery image, recoveryOS, for macOS from Apple's servers and create a bootable VMDK file that can be used to start an Internet installtion of macOS.
+This is a utility to download the recovery image, recoveryOS, for macOS from Apple's servers and create a bootable virtual disk file that can be used to start an Internet installtion of macOS.

 ## Pre-requisites

 ###  Python 3
 The tool is written in Python 3 and so Python must be installed on the host computer.
-Python 3.10 was used for the development of the tool.
+Python 3.10 was used for the development of the tool, so 3.10 or a later version should be installed.

 * Linux   - Use your distro package manager
 * macOS   - `brew install python3`
-* Windows - Recommended way is to install Python 3.10 from the Microsoft App Store, or use Chocolatey or Scoop.
+* Windows - Recommended way is to install Python 3.10+ from the Microsoft App Store, or use Chocolatey or Scoop.

 ### qemu-img